ahmadiehsan/personal_docs/docs/ai/neural_network/fine_tuning/~vs_sft_and_dpo_and_rlhf_and_online_rl.md

 ![](~vs_sft_and_dpo_and_rlhf_and_online_rl/online_rl_vs_sft.png)

-SFT learns from **static, external examples** curated by humans, while online RL generates its own training data from the model’s interactions.
+SFT learns from **static, external examples** curated by humans, while online RL generates its own training data from the model's interactions.
 This makes online RL **self-driven, adaptive, and less likely to ruin other aspects of the model** since its examples come from the model itself.